Asynchronous Approximate Agreement with Quadratic Communication: Model Definitions

 In $k$-graded consensus, each party $P_i$ acquires an input $v_i$ in an input domain $\mathcal{M}$, and outputs some value-grade pair $(y_i, g_i) \in (\mathcal{M} \times \{1, \dots, k\}) \cup \{(\bot, 0)\}$.
 The following must hold: \begin{itemize} \item \textbf{\emph{agreement:}} If any honest parties $P_i$ and $P_j$ output $(y_i, g_i)$ and $(y_j, g_j)$, then $|g_i - g_j| \leq 1$, and if $\min(g_i, g_j) \geq 1$, then $y_i = y_j$. \item \textbf{\emph{intrusion tolerance:}} If $(y, g) \neq (\bot, 0)$ is an honest output, then $y$ is an honest input. \item \textbf{\emph{validity:}} If the honest parties have a common input $m \in \mathcal{M}$, then they all output $(m, k)$. \end{itemize}

-As \cite{aw24} has noted before, $k$-graded consensus is the same problem as edge agreement in a particular tree when the inputs must all be leaves of the tree.
-Below, Figure \ref*{gradedfig} explains this.
+As \cite{aw24} has noted before, $k$-graded consensus is equivalent to edge agreement in a particular tree when the inputs must all be leaves of the tree.

-We will use binary $2$-graded consensus for edge agreement in finite and infinite paths, and use multivalued $2$-graded consensus with inputs in $\mathcal{M} = \{1, \dots, \Delta\}$ for edge agreement in finite trees with the maximum degree $\Delta$.
-For multivalued $2$-graded consensus, there is a 9-round protocol that involves $\BO(n^2)$ messages of size $\BO(\log |\mathcal{M}|)$ \cite{aw24}.
+In this work, we use both binary 2-graded consensus (with $|\mathcal{M}| = 2$) and multivalued 2-graded consensus (with $|\mathcal{M}| > 2$).
+For the latter, there is a 9-round protocol in the literature that costs $\BO(n^2)$ messages of size $\BO(\log |\mathcal{M}|)$ \cite{aw24}.
 This protocol is enough for our asymptotic complexity results.
-However, it achieves a binding property that we do not need, and without this, 6 rounds suffice.
+However, it achieves a property called binding \cite{aw24} that we do not need, and without this property, 6 rounds suffice.
 We show this in the \hyperref[GradedConsensus]{appendix} by constructing a family of multivalued $2^k$-graded consensus protocols $\mathsf{GC}_{2^0}, \mathsf{GC}_{2^1}, \mathsf{GC}_{2^2}, \mathsf{GC}_{2^3}, \dots$ which each take $3k + 3$ rounds, with $\BO(n^2)$ messages of size $\BO(\log k + \log |\mathcal{M}|)$ per round.
 We obtain this family by constructing a $1$-graded consensus protocol $\mathsf{GC}_1$, \mbox{and by repeatedly grade-doubling it.}\footnote{Repeated grade-doubling is a standard method to achieve $2^k$-graded consensus in $\BO(k)$ rounds \cite{fmll21, delphi, simon25}, though note that synchronous networks allow $k^k$-graded consensus in $\BO(k)$ rounds \cite{ggl22}.}